-Although nectar-rich perennials are staples of low-maintenance pollinator gardens, adding annuals each season can ensure a supply of long-lasting blooms.
-Many perennials stick to their specific bloom times and will fade after flowering.
+While nectar-rich perennials are staples of low-maintenance pollinator gardens, adding long-blooming annuals to your garden each season will ensure a supply of food to nourish pollinators.
+Annual flowers fill in with color and nectar, as perennials tend to specific bloom times and will fade after flowering.

 Zinnias are an important late-season nectar source for many butterflies — especially Monarchs on their migration journey.
-To help provide plenty of nectar for pollinators in the fall garden, plant Zinnias with Aster, Echinacea, Rudbeckia, and Sedum.
+To help provide plenty of nectar for pollinators in the fall garden, plant Zinnias with these late-blooming perennials:

 - Echineacea or Coneflower (grow from seeds or plants)